BlueLucario/CS-465-Project01-Document-Search/README.md

 - The statistics summary can be viewed from the `Show Statistics` button at the bottom right of the frontend website.
 The full statistics JSON can be downloaded if desired.
-We recommend reading the JSON on an online viewer like [this](https://jsonviewer.stack.hu/).
+We recommend reading the JSON with an online viewer like [this](https://jsonviewer.stack.hu/).

-- All errors and some success responses will be shown in the bottom left notification popup.
+- All errors and certain success responses will be shown in the bottom left notification popup.

 - The content of the returned documents can be viewed by clicking the document name